dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 #### Requirements

-The package currently requires Python 3.7 or greater.
+The package currently requires Python 3.8 or greater.
+The last version to support Python 3.7 was release 0.4.0 which can still be installed.

 #### Install